hadley/tidy-data/reviews/response.md

 > combined with other data sets?
 The use of an index to combine multiple
 > datasets doesn't really seem to be related to tidy data.
 (R3)

-> Section 4.3: I think readers of this paper might find examples from stata
-> more relevant than those from spss.
-(R3)

 > Section 5: I was not able to download the data for the case study from
 > https://raw.github.com/hadley/tidy-data/master/case-study/deaths.rdata;
 > I recieved a 403 Forbidden error.
 (R3)